PROFIT MARGIN: [FAIL]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for VICL was 12.27% last year, while for this year it is 59.46%.
-Since the AR to sales is rising at a rate greater than 30%, the stock fails this test.
+Accounts Receivable to Sales for VICL was 59.46% last year, while for this year it is 27.46%.
+Since the AR to sales is decreasing by -31.99% the stock passes this criterion.

 LONG TERM DEBT/EQUITY RATIO: [PASS]